rms-support-letter/rms-support-letter.github.io/README.md

 A open letter in support of RMS.

 To sign, open a pull request.
+Link your profile or email in the signature.

+Let's keep the tone firm, but professional.